bcgov/entity/.github/ISSUE_TEMPLATE/Onboarding.md

 -----------------

 **OpenShift**
-- [ ] Required for developers, Patrick Wei, Kial Jinnah or Richard Armitage would advise the user to send a web access request through https://github.com/BCDevOps/devops-requests/issues/
+- [ ] Required for developers, Patrick Wei or Richard Armitage would advise the user to send a web access request through https://github.com/BCDevOps/devops-requests/issues/

 -----------------